tienhuat/dbversion/README.md

 ## Purpose

-This Python script is designed to query the database and generate a database version report, including the following elements:
+This Python script has been created to perform database queries and generate a comprehensive database version report, which encompasses the following components:

-* Database schema elements such as tables, views, stored procedures, triggers, indexes, check constraints, unique constraints, etc.
+1. Database schema elements, including tables, views, stored procedures, triggers, indexes, check constraints, unique constraints, and more.

-* Configuration data that impacts the program's logic, e.g. code table, rules, workflow, etc. You can customize the SQL script inside the `xxx_dbversion.py` file.
+1. Configuration data that directly influences the program's logic, such as code tables, rules, workflows, and so forth.
+You have the flexibility to customize the SQL script within the `xxx_dbversion.py` file as needed.

 Additionally, it will create a SHA1 hash of the dbversion report.